waterbury/e-ink-driver/power.md

 I _THINK_ the datasheet is trying to say that the timing gap between rails is >= 5ms and <= 100ms

+Basically, I think we should either
+(a) assume the shit magically starts up in order
+(b) don't apply _any_ power to the display unless a sufficiently long period of time has passed